Songwriting Basics 101

 A song is composed of several items.
 A stanza is similar to a paragraph in a book.
 A stanza is a section of grouped lines.
-Usually a song will have multiple verses and a chorus.
-A verse is a stanza, or two of lines that give the details of the song.
+Usually, a song will have multiple verses and a chorus.
+A verse is a stanza or two of lines that give the details of the song.
 The chorus is a section of lines that generally contain the catchiest part of the song.
-Usually the chorus contains a songs hook.
-A hook is a phrase of words or music that catches the listeners ear and if the listener remembers anything of the song, its usually that part.
+Usually, the chorus contains a song's hook.
+A hook is a phrase of words or music that catches the listeners ear and if the listener remembers anything of the song, it’s usually that part.
 The hook is often the title of the song and is similar to a slogan for a company.
-In most cases, a song contains a chorus that is the same or has only very small changes to its content each time its repeated.
+In most cases, a song contains a chorus that is the same or has only very small changes to its content each time it’s repeated.
 Some songs have no chorus, but most do.
 A song format of AAA would mean three verses with no chorus for instance.
 Some songs use a bridge as well.
-A bridge is usually of different length than a verse and usually has different music accompaniment.
-A bridge usually will "sum up" a songs message, or flash forward or backwards in time or often give a different perspective or surprise twist to a song.
+A bridge is usually of a different length than a verse and usually has different music accompaniment.
+A bridge usually will "sum up" a songs message, or flash forward or backward in time or often give a different perspective or surprise twist to a song.

 Rhyme patterns are simply the pattern of rhymes within a stanza.
 The rhyme pattern in each verse should match other following verses in the song, but this pattern does not have to be the same in the chorus or bridge and is usually best to be different than the verses.
 Songs do not have to rhyme, but the vast majority of successful songs do rhyme.
 Rhymes are generally categorized as "perfect" or "near."
 A perfect rhyme is not the best rhyme; the name just refers to the way it is.
 For instance, the two words "mind" and "find" are considered perfect rhymes.
 The consonants following the rhymed vowel (in this case I) are the same.
 The two words "find" and "line" are considered "near rhymes because the consonants after the rhymed vowel are different.
 (The E in both words is silent)